USPS v3 Migration Guide:

 Node.js & Python SDK

 The USPS Web Tools XML API died on January 25, 2026.
 If your code still imports usps-api, usps-webtools, or sends XML to production.shippingapis.com, it's broken.
-This guide walks through the complete migration from legacy Web Tools to the v3 REST API using production-ready SDKs for Python and Node.js.
+This guide walks through the complete migration from legacy Web Tools to the v3 REST API using production-tested SDKs for Python and Node.js.
 Side-by-side code, endpoint mapping, OAuth setup, and a testing checklist.

 Web Tools XML API — permanently retired